asotog/ng-yui-widget/README.md

 Angular YUI Widget
 ==================

-This yui module is a kind of bridge for YUI widgets, avoids create entire directives to make work yui widgets, it provides a way bind widget attributtes to directive scope and viceversa
+This yui module is a kind of bridge for [YUI widgets](http://yuilibrary.com/yui/docs/widget/), avoids create entire directives to make work yui widgets, it provides a way to bind widget attributtes to directive scope and viceversa

 ### Constructor